dosyago/chai/README.md

 There's a very simple "master key" secret parameter sent with the POST request.
 You can call this POST endpoint via a secure HTTPS API (using multitype/form encoding) and pass your custom `secret=` as a parameter to authorize the conversion.

+## System Requirements

+You need a beefy machine.
+4 cores, with GB RAM for most documents.
+But more is better.
+Smaller machines will routinely run out of memory or take a long time when running the `libreoffice`, `imagemagick` and `gs` jobs.

+## Improving perf

+You can try recompiling ImageMagick to have multicore support.
+I found this significantly improves performance.

 ## License

 Licensed under AGPL-3.0.